August 10, 2010

 The army’s reconstruction projects helped gain the trust of local Swatis.
 The enduring security, underwritten by a large military presence, allowed a return to normalcy that had escaped the region for years.
 Yet the poverty and hardship brought by the flooding and disaffection with the government’s slow response to the crisis risks allowing the Taliban to once again gain a foothold.

 Anti-government protests have broken out in some areas.
-Food and supplies have been slow to reach the displaced, and aid trucks have.
+Food and supplies have been slow to reach the displaced, and aid trucks have sometimes been ransacked.
 Prices for key commodities have, in some places, tripled, and crop and farmland destruction has been widespread.
 Following some of its worst wheat shortages, Pakistan last year saw a bumper wheat crop.
 The government did little to improve its storage capacity, and enormous quantities of unsold wheat are said to have rotted by the side of the road.

 As long as government incompetency and inadequacy continues to hamper the relief effort, it will be impossible to deny groups like JuD the space to operate.
 By working effectively during times of severe need, groups like JuD, much like Hezbollah, are able to burnish their image as charitable organizations and extend their networks of grassroots support.
 While doing real good, however, they are also providing a front for the more insidious and violent activities of their militant wings.